TomGreenwood10/dev/README.md

 installed, dowload the version of the Vagrantfile that you require, place it in a dedicated directoy and run `vagrant up` to deploy.

+*Note: The files will look for the private ssh key ~/.ssh/id_ed25519 on the host machine and copy it to the VM for ssh access to github.
+If change if your private key has a different name / location or remove these lines (12 - 14) altogether if you like.

 ## Tests
 The contents in this directory have not been thoroughly tested - please inspect before using and use at your own risk.